bakdata/kafka-lab/converter/README.md

 # Converter

-In this Kafka streams application we will consume the data from `raw-data` topic and convert the JSON schema into a compact [Avro schema](https://github.com/bakdata/kafka-lab/tree/main/common/src/main/avro).
-We will remove the unnecessary fields (longitude, latitude, attitude) and just keep the fields we need.
+In this Kafka Streams application we will consume data from the `raw-data` topic and convert the JSON schema to a compact [Avro schema](https://github.com/bakdata/kafka-lab/tree/main/common/src/main/avro).
+Further, we will remove unnecessary fields (longitude, latitude, attitude) and keep information we need only.

 ![img.png](img.png)